gymrek-lab/TRTools/README.rst

    * :code:`cd` to the root of the project and run :code:`python -m pytest --cov=. --cov-report term-missing` to make sure that (1) all tests pass and (2) any code you have added is covered by tests.
 (Code coverage may **not** go down).

 #.
-Submit a pull request to the master branch of the central repository with a description of what changes you have made.
+Submit a pull request (PR) **to the master branch** of the central repository with a description of what changes you have made.
+Title the PR according to the `conventional commits spec <https://www.conventionalcommits.org>`_.
    A member of the TRTools team will reply and continue the contribution process from there, possibly asking for additional information/effort on your part.

 Publishing
 ----------
-If you are a TRTools maintainer and wish to publish changes from the develop branch into master and distribute them to PyPI and bioconda, please see PUBLISHING.rst in the root of the git repo.
+If you are a TRTools maintainer and wish to publish changes and distribute them to PyPI and bioconda, please see PUBLISHING.rst in the root of the git repo.
 If you are a community member and would like that to happen, contact us (see above).